ArpitAswal/CovidTrackerFlutterApp/README.md

 ![photo_2023-05-18_14-58-07](https://github.com/ArpitAswal/Covid-19-App_API_Flutter/assets/87036588/2ffdaa2a-1305-43ec-a4a8-01a8bd9face0)

-3. Now we have this main screen, In this, we have-
-.
-One pie chart which shows the result in percentage
-. some box shape space under that space we can see some records regarding world covid cases . at last, we have a button by clicking on that we can select the individual country
+3. Now we have this main screen, In this, we have - a).
+One pie chart which shows the result in percentage b). some box shape space under that space we can see some records regarding world covid cases c). at last, we have a button by clicking on that we can select the individual country

 ![photo_2023-05-18_14-58-19](https://github.com/ArpitAswal/Covid-19-App_API_Flutter/assets/87036588/c6f1cb1e-f2cd-4e52-a373-f9d998f98b5b)